deftasparagusanaconda/gapprox/README.md

 [🔍 examples][examples] | [📖 documentation][documentation] | [📜 license][license] | [💡suggest ideas!][contact]

 # graphapproximator
-a collection of tools and an application to help you find the approximate shape of any 2D graph
+a python toolkit to help you find the approximate equation of any 2D graph
-instead of "given an equation, find the graph", you’re flipping it: "given the graph, find the equation"
+instead of "given an equation, find the graph", you’re flipping it: "given a graph, find the equation"

 ---
 ## 🔧 how to use